its7ARC/MarkovChains/README.md

   - Future State -> Letter to be generated.
   - Fututre state generation
     - Randomly with probability of selection of each future state in accordance with rationalised data.
-    - If present state not available in rationalised data, generation of ' '.
+    - If present state not available in rationalised data, generation of 'space'.

 Algorithm:
   - S1 -> Start